Ekaterini Dimetrea: Trial and execution

 News of the case spread around the national and international media due to its sensational claims, some of which led people to believe that Dimetrea was mentally unsound.
 As a result, she was ordered to undergo a psychiatric evaluation at the Public Psychiatric Hospital in Dafni.
 The results of the examination concluded that she was of below average intelligence and possibly suffered from some sort of neurological issue, but was nonetheless diagnosed as sane at the time of the crimes.
-Due to this, the investigators and the prosecutor suggested that the real motive for the killings was the fact that she would inherit her mother's house, and the confessions were just a ploy to portray her as an insane person.
+Due to this, the investigators and the prosecutor suggested that the real motive for the killings was that she would inherit her mother's house, and the confessions were just a ploy to portray her as an insane person.

 As a result, she was put on trial for the four murders at the courthouse in Nafplio.
 During the court proceedings, the prosecutor called her a "hyena of hell" who methodically planned and executed each of her victims, while Dimetrea herself claimed that she could not remember what she had done.
 On May 8, 1963, Dimetrea was found guilty on four counts of murder and two counts of attempted manslaughter.
 As a result, she was given four death sentences for each murder plus 15 years for the remaining charges.
 All of her appeals were unsuccessful, and in the early morning hours on April 10, 1965, she was executed via firing squad at the shooting range in Goudi.
-She was one of the last women to be executed in the country prior to the abolition of capital punishment.
+She was the last woman to be executed in the country prior to the abolition of capital punishment.

 Book

-In June 2022, author Panagiotis Giannouleas released a book titled "Four times to death!
-The poisoner of Mani", where he details Dimetrea's crimes.
+In June 2022, author Panagiotis Giannouleas released a book titled Four times to death!
+The poisoner of Mani, where he details Dimetrea's crimes.